 Wheel Alignment: Rear Toe

 The toe setting of an independent rear suspension vehicle will affect the vehicle's thrust angle and result in excessive tire wear.
-In the illustration, the toe-out setting wore the inside tread of the left rear tire almost bald.
+In the illustration below, the toe-out setting wore the inside tread of the left rear tire almost bald.
 Visually inspect the vehicle for a bent or worn component.
-Manufacturer's include a rear toe adjustment on vehicles with independent rear suspension.
-Adjust toe by turning a tie rod or an eccentric cam located at the wheel being adjusted.
+Manufacturers include a rear toe adjustment on vehicles with independent rear suspension.

-Rear toe is checked and set before a front end alignment is performed.
-Front toe is the last and most likely angle to require adjustment.
+Rear toe is checked and set before a front-end alignment is performed.
+The front toe is the last and most likely angle to require adjustment.
 Alignment racks display angles in fractions of inches (1/4), but many alignment racks today use degrees (°).
 Toe-in is considered positive toe (+), and toe-out is considered negative toe (-).
+Adjust the toe by turning a tie rod, adjustable link, or an eccentric cam located at the wheel is adjusted.
 A vehicle's rear toe setting affects its steering wheel position.